jhpyle/docassemble/_docs/config.md

 For added security, you can allow users who log in with passwords to enable two-factor authentication on their accounts.
-The two-factor authentication system requires [Google Authenticator], [Authy], or another compatible app.
+The two-factor authentication system can use [Google Authenticator], [Authy], or another compatible app.
+Or, if you have set up a [`twilio`] configuration, the system can send a verification code to the user in an [SMS] message.

 To give your users the option of using two-factor authentication, set `two factor authentication` to `True`.
 Logged-in users will then see